GPU Shader Experiments

 Real-time procedural 3D scene generation using ray marching and distance field (also known as 'sphere tracing') accelerated rendering techniques.

-Waves - plane deformation, simple reflections.
+Simple Waves - basic plane deformation, simple reflections.

 Mountains (in the sunset) - several techniques combined and refined, including real-time fractal noise based terrain generation, natural lighting and height based fogging.
 Inspiration is again from IQ's amazing work.
 High-resolution render with anti-aliasing.
 Nice pink sunset version of same scene.
 Also a version with reflective water.